polomarcus/tp/data-engineering/tp-functional-programming-scala/README.md

 Your goal is to map, parse, filter CO2 concentration levels in the atmosphere coming from an observatory in Hawaii from 1950 to 2022.

-CO2 concentration level has been inserted inside `utils/ClimateService`.
+For convenience, CO2 concentration levels have been inserted inside this file `utils/ClimateService`.

 ![](https://assets.weforum.org/editor/large_EEYnarb17Mwon7wYfBZ_V6gUQ3hwp6_tpzpPzAMVLRw.png)